 Red counties have the most buntings.

-Light colored counties can be difficult, but still very possible.
+Light colored counties can be difficult, but possible in pockets of good habitat.

 What does a Painted Bunting sound like?